Patrick R. Galloway

 Which browsers and pdf readers can be used?

 The only software needed is a browser and a pdf reader.
-Most any browser and any pdf reader should work.
-Microsoft Internet Explorer 5.0 or higher and Adobe Reader 6.0 or higher are recommended.
-Mozilla Firefox 1.0 or higher works.
-Netscape Navigator 4.8 works, although it has some minor glitches.
+Any browser and pdf reader should work.

 Can I run the atlas off my disc drive?